 The Bureau's fair lending activity involves close partnerships and coordination with the Bureau's Federal and state regulatory and enforcement partners.
-Fair Lending continues to lead the Bureau's fair lending interagency coordination and collaboration efforts by working with partners on the Financial Fraud Enforcement Task Force's Non-Discrimination Working Group, the Interagency Task Force on Fair Lending, the Interagency Working Group on Fair Lending Enforcement, and the FFIEC HMDA Data Collection Subcommittee.
+Fair Lending continues to lead the Bureau's fair lending interagency coordination and collaboration efforts by working with partners on the Financial Fraud Enforcement Task Force's Non-Discrimination Working Group, the Interagency Task Force on Fair Lending, the Interagency Working Group on Fair Lending Enforcement, the FFIEC HMDA Data Collection Subcommittee, and the Community Reinvestment Act.

-On April 29, 2016, along with other members of the FFIEC, the Bureau released a proposal91 to revise the existing Uniform Interagency Consumer Compliance Rating System to reflect regulatory, supervisory, technological, and market changes since the system was established.
+On April 29, 2016, along with other members of the FFIEC, the Bureau released a proposal80 to revise the existing Uniform Interagency Consumer Compliance Rating System to reflect regulatory, supervisory, technological, and market changes since the system was established.
 The previous rating system was adopted in 1980, and the proposed revisions aim to address the broad array of risks in the market that can cause consumer harm, including fair lending violations.
 As of September 30, 2016, the FFIEC member agencies were reviewing public comments on the proposal.

-Fair lending outreach, speeches, presentations, and publications
+9.2.2 Fair lending outreach, speeches, presentations, and publications

-The CFPB is committed to communicating directly with stakeholders including policymakers; industry; academia; fair lending, civil rights, consumer, and community groups; and the public, on its policies, compliance expectations, and priorities.
-Outreach is accomplished through issuance of Reports to Congress, Interagency Statements, Supervisory Highlights, Compliance
+The CFPB is committed to communicating directly with stakeholders including policymakers; industry; academia; fair lending, civil rights, consumer and community groups; and the public, on its policies, compliance expectations, and priorities.
+Outreach is accomplished through issuance of Reports to Congress, Interagency Statements, Supervisory Highlights, Compliance Bulletins, and blog posts, as well as through the delivery of correspondence, speeches, meetings, and presentations addressing fair lending and access to credit matters.